simonecorsi/awesome/README.md

 *   [marcelodolza/iziToast](https://github.com/marcelodolza/iziToast) - Elegant, responsive, flexible and lightweight notification plugin with no dependencies.
 *   [HubSpot/vex](https://github.com/HubSpot/vex) - A modern dialog library which is highly configurable and easy to style. #hubspot-open-source
 *   [BafS/Gutenberg](https://github.com/BafS/Gutenberg) - Modern framework to print the web correctly.
-*   [editor-bootstrap/vim-bootstrap](https://github.com/editor-bootstrap/vim-bootstrap) - Vim Bootstrap is generator provides a simple method of generating a .vimrc configuration for vim
+*   [editor-bootstrap/vim-bootstrap](https://github.com/editor-bootstrap/vim-bootstrap) - Vim Bootstrap is a generator that provides a simple method of generating a configuration for vim / neovim.
 *   [fntneves/jquery-labelauty](https://github.com/fntneves/jquery-labelauty) - A lightweight and beautiful jQuery plugin for radio and checkbox inputs.
 *   [mateuszkocz/3l](https://github.com/mateuszkocz/3l) - Lots of Love for LESS
 *   [krasimir/yez](https://github.com/krasimir/yez) - Chrome extension that acts as terminal and task runner